 A market is equivalent to a single country, except in DM Europe, where all DM countries in Europe are aggregated into a single market for index construction purposes.
-Subsequently, individual DM Europe country indexes within the MSCI Europe Index are derived from the constituents of the MSCI Europe Index under the Global Investable Market Indexes methodology.
+Subsequently, individual DM Europe country indexes within the MSCI

-4 In general, GICS may be considered in determining eligibility of mutual funds/ investment trusts in the MSCI equity universe.
+&lt;sup>4 In general, GICS may be considered in determining eligibility of mutual funds/ investment trusts in the MSCI equity universe.